April 1, 2010 | Branding

 Does your company have a brand identity that is more than just a logo?
 While a logo is a good place to start, you should consider building your “visual position” to be something larger.
 Building a system for your brand allows you to meet the demands of different media, while still presenting a cohesive identity.

-The more elements you can establish as your basic look and feel will mean that variations from that scheme won’t make your brand identity disintegrate.
+The more brand identity elements you can establish as your basic look and feel will mean that variations from that scheme won’t make your brand identity disintegrate.

 1. Logo or wordmark

 A logo is a graphic symbol, whereas a wordmark or logotype is just the words of your company or product name set in a specific, fixed way.
 Your logo or logotype is the core of your brand identity.

 It can be a difficult to determine whether or not you need a symbol (a traditional logo) or just a logotype.
 Some organizations choose a only wordmark because they are simpler design projects that generally cost less.
 Another factor is whether or not a memorable symbol can be designed that will show how your business is unique.
 A well-crafted wordmark can convey a sense of professionalism without trying to visualize your brand.
 There are many examples of brands with strong wordmarks include: Coca-Cola, CNN, Mobil, and FedEx.

 The words that make up the name should be professionally designed and typeset—this is true if they are stand alone or beside a symbol that is part of the logo.

 While your logo should always be rendered consistently, you will need variations based on placement and usage.
 For example, you may need color and black and white variations, you may need versions for horizontal and square applications.
 But they all should have the same essential qualities.